scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 information added.
 Restarts and merges inherit from the file in the previous run directory.

-These seidecar files enable the flmake reproduce command which is capable of recreating a FLASH simulation from only the ``flash_desc.json`` file and the associated source and project repositories.
+These sidecar files enable the flmake reproduce command which is capable of recreating a FLASH simulation from only the ``flash_desc.json`` file and the associated source and project repositories.
 This is useful for testing and verification of the same simulation across multiple